BeloMaximka/QualityofBuilding/ImmersiveBuilding/README.md

 - Add mortar crafting from clay
 - Replace clay usage in cobble crafts with mortar
 - Double the yield of mortar from crafting to deal with awkward proportions
-- Add build modes for bricks and ashlar blocks
-- Wattle modes for sticks?
 - Quater logs and rough fences for logs?
 - Block preview in building mode
 - Fix chalk draw menu overlapping with skill menu